webboty/Dexter-Wiki/Dexter-Serial-Peripherals.md

 As you can see, the new device is there at `/dev/ttyUSB0`.

 Arduino Unos may show up as `/dev/ttyACM0`.

+The OpenMV camera will also show up as `/dev/ttyACM#` Note: To find and mount the flash drive to program the OpenMV cam, you can use `blkid` to show available block devices without the device connected, then connect it and use the command again.
+The new device is the camera.
+It will probably appear as `/dev/sda1: SEC_TYPE="msdos" UUID="4621-0000" TYPE="vfat"`.
+To access the contents, make a folder: `mkdir /mnt/openmvcam` then mount the device: `sudo mount /dev/sda1 /mnt/openmvcam/` and the files will appear at `/mnt/openmvcam`.
+Edit `main.py` to change the cameras code.
+When finished, be sure to `umount /mnt/openmvcam`

 To test it's operation, you can even use the command line to send and receive data. e.g. Here is a sample session for an Arduino device programmed to respond with some binary data and a few analog port readings in response to a "?".
 You can find the code for that here: https://gist.github.com/JamesNewton/8b994528ff3ce69e60bbb67c40954cd2